Thomas-JHR/Unmanned-Surface-Vessel-Studies/EKF.md

 # Linear Extended Kalman Filter

+ - The linear EKF was designed based on the ship model for vessel localization problem raised in [[4]](https://onlinelibrary.wiley.com/doi/book/10.1002/9781119994138).

  - This function describes filtration and poeses estimation in vessel dynamics and kinematics systems.

  - Nonlinear observers and estimators have to be initially modeled such that the vessel model is observable and controllable.